matiasconsiglio/project-4/README.md

     - Username, password and password confirmation required.
     - User email input as optional.
     - Sign up button for confirmation.
-    - Message shown in case name of user already exist.
+    - Messages shown in case the name of the user already exists.
-    - Navbar and footer keeps the style of welcome page.
+    - Navbar and footer keeps the style of the welcome page.
     - Link that allows you to go to the sign in page in case you already have an account created.